Kaaal-El/ExportHunter/README.md

 # ExportHunter

-This project allows users to fetch exported activities from an APK and initiate am start commands with provided intent values.
-Additionally, it can generate code for building an APK that triggers the exported activity with specified intent and bundle values.
+ExportHunter is a tool that extracts exported activities from an APK and allows users to initiate `am start` commands with specified intent values.
+It also generates code to build an APK that triggers the exported activity with predefined intent and bundle parameters.

-Ideal for testing and automating interactions with exported components.
+This tool is ideal for testing and automating interactions with exported components.

-# Working
-1. **Browse an APK** – A list of exported activities will be displayed.
-2. **Select an Activity** – Double-click on an activity to load its corresponding Java code.
-Intent-related methods will be highlighted.
+## Features

+1. **Extract Exported Activities** – Detects and lists all exported activities, including those requiring **permissions**.
+2. **Java Code Analysis** – Highlights intent-related methods in the selected activity’s Java code, identifying potential extra values.
-3. **Add Extras & Bundles** (if needed):
+3. **Modify Intent Extras & Bundles** –
-   - Use appropriate data types such as `--es`, `--ez`, `--ei`, etc.
+   - Supports data types such as `--es`, `--ez`, `--ei`, etc.
-   - Click the **Configure** button in the bundle entry to add extras within the bundle.
+   - Use the **Configure** button to add extra values inside a bundle.
-4. **Launch via ADB** – Execute the selected activity on a connected device.
+4. **Launch via ADB** – Execute the selected activity directly on a connected device.
-5. **Generate & Launch APK Code** (for working with bundles):
+5. **Generate & Launch APK Code** –
-   - The tool will generate the required APK code.
+   - Generates APK code for launching the exported activity.
-   - The APK will automatically initiate the call to the exported activity upon launch.
+   - Automatically initiates the call to the exported activity upon launch.
+6. **No Root Required** – Works seamlessly on non-rooted Android devices.
-6. **Demo APK Included** – A sample `Demo.apk` is provided to help users familiarize themselves with the tool.
+7. **Demo APK Included** – A sample `Demo.apk` is provided for user familiarization.

+## Usage

+1. **Browse an APK** – Load an APK to retrieve its exported activities.
+2. **Select an Activity** – Double-click an activity to view its Java code.
+3. **Modify Intent Data** – Add extras or bundles if necessary.
+4. **Launch via ADB** – Execute the selected activity on a device.
+5. **Generate & Deploy APK** – Automatically create and launch an APK for testing.

 <img width="1131" alt="1" src="https://github.com/user-attachments/assets/242134c2-5432-4389-942a-204cf63e5a81" />

-# Things to Know
-- Extract exported Activities includes activities that requires **permission**
-- Java Code of selected Activity will Highlighted code that might be using Extras from intent
-- Generated APK calls Exported activity at start of its MainActivity

-# Dependencies
+## Dependencies

-To have the tool working please install the following tools.
+Ensure the following tools are installed and available in your system `PATH`:

+- **ADB**
-- scrcpy
+- **scrcpy**
-- apktool
+- **apktool**
-- Java -> openJdk@21 or later
+- **Java** – `openJDK@21` or later
-- Android SDK 34 or later (Preferably have Android Studio installed)
+- **Android SDK 34** or later (Recommended: Android Studio installed)

-All the tools should be in PATH

-Compatible with OS having /tmp folder.
+### Compatibility

+- Requires an OS with a `/tmp` folder.